 Today, I am making a commitment to write every day.
 I joined a group of writers who have declared a commitment not only to write every day, but to write at least 500 words each day.

 I feel like January through May dragged like a snail climbing a mountain, but then in June I blinked my eyes and 2015 arrived.
 Where did the 2014 go?
 Especially the second half of the year.

 Resolutions?
 Or What?

 No longer do I write a list of resolutions for the new year.
-I’m like so many of you – I rarely make it past February before I have broken many, if not all, of the resolutions.
+I’m like so many of you, I rarely make it past February before I have broken many, if not all, of my resolutions.
 No longer do I write a list of goals for the year.
+I break those too.

 I have tried making collages of how I wanted to live and what I wanted to accomplish within the year.
-Each goal had a scrapbook page spread, but by February, they could be found buried under other paperwork somewhere in a box.
+Each goal had a scrapbook page spread, but by February, that scrapbook found itself buried under other paperwork somewhere in a box.

 As I meditated, the word “dare” came to my mind.

 I drove home, that day, with two completed vision boards, but a single word to drive my year.
 “Dare” was not something that I would have consciously come up with for myself, but as I wondered how “dare” could drive my year, several sentences came to mind.

 - Dare to exercise.